-DNR-administered permanent NPB conservation easements will be acquired on about 130 acres of high quality native prairie, which will include no more than 30% non-prairie as necessary to improve prairie management.
+DNR-administered permanent NPB conservation easements will be acquired on about 95 acres of high quality native prairie, which will include no more than 30% non-prairie as necessary to improve prairie management.
 Payment rates are determined by authorizing law, M.S.
-84.96, as applied according to policies of the Department of Natural Resources and the Board of Water and Soils Resources.
-Conservation easement baseline reports will be completed on all approximately 3 NPBs acquired.
-Priority sites are identified by MBS which target rare and endangered plant and animal species, high quality plant communities, key habitats for Species in Greatest Conservation Need (SGCN) and parcels within larger habitat complexes to reduce impacts from habitat fragmentation.
+84.96, as applied according to policies of the Department of Natural Resources.
+Conservation easement baseline reports will be completed on approximately 3 NPBs.
+Priority sites are identified by the Minnesota Biological Survey (MBS) which target rare and endangered plant and animal species, high quality plant communities, key habitats for Species in Greatest Conservation Need (SGCN) and parcels within larger habitat complexes to reduce impacts from habitat fragmentation.
 If needed, restoration will be completed using a combination of funds from Activity 2 above and/or other state appropriations.
-Only about 10 of the 130 acres acquired are expected to need restoration.
+Only about 5 of the 95 acres acquired are expected to need restoration.
 Funding will be deposited into a conservation easement stewardship account dedicated to perpetual monitoring and enforcement on NPB easements acquired with this proposal.